emjnixon15/ScabModel/README.md

 library(SimInf)
 ```

-If you have the original SimInf package installed already, you may experience some issues and so it may be best to uninstall this and then reinstall the next time that you use it.
+If you have the original SimInf package installed already, you may experience some issues and so it may be best to uninstall this while using ScabModel and then reinstall the next time that you want to use it.

 ## Authors